mctlisboa/docusaurus-plugin-discourse-embed/README.md

 # Docusaurus Plugin: Discourse Comments

-This plugin integrates Discourse comments into your Docusaurus 3 site, appending them after the `<article>` element without requiring modifications to your theme's Layout component.
+This plugin integrates Discourse comments into your Docusaurus 3 site, appending them after the main content without requiring modifications to your theme's Layout component.

 ## Installation